ifsvivek/VQA/README.md

 -   Pre-loaded example images for demonstration
 -   Interactive chat interface with message history
 -   One-click conversation reset
+-   **Local model execution** - no internet connection required for inference
+-   **Privacy-focused** - your images and conversations stay on your device

 ## Technical Overview

 This VQA system leverages:

--   **Llama-3.2-11b-vision**: A large multimodal model capable of understanding both images and text
+-   **Gemma-3n-e4b-it**: Google's powerful multimodal model capable of understanding both images and text
+-   **Transformers**: For loading and running the model locally
--   **Groq API**: For fast and efficient model inference
+-   **PyTorch**: For efficient model inference
 -   **LangChain**: For maintaining conversation context and history
 -   **Gradio**: For building the interactive web interface
 -   **PIL (Python Imaging Library)**: For image processing